Silver Falls State Park

 Trail allows: Dogs are ONLY allowed on the Rim Trail, they are NOT allowed on the Canyon Trail.

-If you park at the main entrance, you will probably be inclined to start the hike clock-wise and head down to South Falls, like most people do.
+The most popular place to park is at the State Park’s main entrance, however if this parking lot is too crowded, you can continue driving and park a few miles down the road at North Falls.
+If you park at the main entrance, you will probably be inclined to start the hike clockwise and head down to South Falls, like most people do.
 South Falls is one of the waterfalls that you have to walk behind and it gets you extremely wet.
-I don't recommend starting an 8.6 mile hike out wet, especially on a cold day.
-Start the loop counter clock-wise which takes you through the old growth forest on the Rim Trail for a few miles before you see the waterfalls.
+I don't recommend starting an 8.6 mile hike soaking wet, especially on a cold day.
+Therefore it is advised to start the loop counter clockwise which takes you through the old growth forest on the Rim Trail for a few miles before you see any of the waterfalls.

 |

 If you're hiking the Trail of 10 Falls in the winter, be careful when walking down to North Falls.
-There are some old stone steps that form ice over them which makes them incredibly slippery!
-North Falls is one of the large falls that you walk behind.
+There are some old stone steps that can form ice over them which makes them incredibly slippery!
+North Falls (136 ft. tall) is one of the waterfalls that you can walk behind.
 It is a pretty neat experience.
 The path walking behind North Falls is very wide, so you only get a little wet in one spot, but you're not getting sprayed the entire time.
-After walking behind North Falls, the trail continues down closer to the river.
+After walking behind North Falls the trail continues down closer to the river.
 You will see huge moss covered rocks in the river that look like islands that you could set up a tent on.
-And then after 1.8 miles you will come to Twin Falls. |
+After 1.8 miles you will come to Twin Falls (31 ft. tall).

-Right after Middle North Falls, you will see Drake Falls, which is viewed from a small platform, but it is really hard to get the right angle on the waterfall to take a decent picture.
-Continue down the path to Double Falls, which is very large.
-This is another waterfall that you have to take a small .1 mile path to be able to see it.
-Right after Double Falls, you will see Lower North Falls.
-After completing this mile packed full of waterfalls, the trail takes you along the river for another mile. |
+Right after Middle North Falls, you will see Drake Falls (27 ft. tall), which is viewed from a small platform, but it is really hard to get the right angle on the waterfall to take a decent picture.
+Continue down the path to Double Falls (184 ft.), which is very tall and thin.
+This is another waterfall that you have to take a small 0.1 mile path to be able to see it.
+Right after Double Falls, you will see Lower North Falls (30 ft. tall).
+After completing this mile packed full of waterfalls, the trail takes you along the river for another mile.
+The trail crosses the river via a bridge, and starts heading uphill.
+You had previously been following a river downstream, and once you cross the bridge, you are following a different river up-stream.
+It can be a little disorienting, but just remember there are two rivers here.
+After hiking less than half a mile from the bridge, you will come across Lower South Falls (93 ft. tall).
+This waterfall is also a curtain style, where you walk behind it.
+This one is extremely loud and quite the rush when you’re behind it.

+After Lower South Falls you will walk up many stairs!
+These stairs are quite large and can also be slippery in the winter due to the spray from the waterfall freezing on the stone.
+Once you have completed the stairs, you will walk less than a mile and you will get the full reveal of South Falls, the iconic symbol of this State Park.
 There is an awesome viewing bridge, where you can stand and take pictures from below, getting in all of the surrounding scenery.
 Once you get closer to this very large 177 foot waterfall, there will be no chance of taking any pictures, as the spray is just too much and would get all of your equipment wet.
 You will walk behind this 10th and last waterfall, and you will get pretty darn wet, especially if it is winter or spring.

 Directions: